michaelfeurstein/storyboard-language/README.md

 ## Syntax Variants (Authoring Tools)

 Seidel (2018) [1] (p.232) differentiates between three authoring appproaches specifically for video-based learning (with cscl-scripts).
 This is in line with more generic classifications by Rabin and Burns (1996) [2] who categorize multimedia authoring tools into five approaches: script-based, card-based, icon-based, timeline-based and object-based.
+Or Fenrich (2005), who differentiates between: authoring systems, object-based systems and programming languages.

 1. Markup:

    > "Script-based tools depend primarily on a scripting language for programming, though they may be menu-driven.
 They are often faster for experts than tools with graphical interfaces."
 (Rabin & Burns, p.
 380)

    An example for a script-based tool would be standard or extended HTML-Code and also Wiki Markup.
-Seidel calls this markup.
+Fenrich (2005) [3] .

 2. Direct Authoring:

+   > "Object-based systems consist of objects that are programmed to do things."
+(Fenrich, 2005, p.42)

-   Editing in user interface showing the player with dedicated interface buttons (+) popping up related dialogs (e.g. dialog to add an annotation).
+   Editing in user interface showing the player with dedicated interface buttons (+) popping up related dialogs (for specific authoring tasks e.g.: dialog to add an annotation).
 Rabin and Burns (1996) [2] name two categories which together form this approach: card-based and icon-based.
+Fenrich (2005) calls this object-based.
+Seidel (2018) uses the term direct authoring.

 3. Timeline (translated: Zeitleiste)

-   > "In timeline-based tools, media elements and events areorganized along a time-line.
+   > "In timeline-based tools, media elements and events are organized along a time-line.
 This allows precise control of temporal characteristics of the application."
 (Rabin & Burns, 1996, p.
 381)

    Classic editing via a timeline based video editing interface view (example: Mozilla Popcorn Maker).
+Fenrich (2005) calls this authoring systems.
+Seidel (2018) uses the term "Zeitleiste".

 Table 1: Overview of applicability of authoring approaches for video-based learning (cscl-scripts) (Seidel, 2018, S. 234)
 |                       | Markup        | Direct Authoring  | Timeline |